 What Is Medicare Advantage?

-Also known as Medicare Part C, Medicare Advantage provides Part A & B Medicare coverage through a managed care model.
+Also known as Medicare Part C or MA Plans, Medicare Advantage provides Part A & B Medicare coverage through a managed care model.
 Additionally, Advantage packages often include extra benefits not covered by traditional Medicare.
 Hence why many individuals add a Medicare Advantage plan to their medical insurance portfolio.

 People also ask what the difference is between Medicare Advantage and Original Medicare.
 Parts A and B (Original Medicare), are in part paid for and provided by Social Security.
 In contrast, Advantage plans are offered by private insurance companies for you to purchase.